Average Student Loan Interest Rates

 What is today's student loan interest rate?

-Today's private student loan interest rates typically range from around 4.2-9.8% for fixed rates.
-Variable rates typically start around 1.9-10.9%.
+Today's private student loan interest rates may start from 4.4% on the low end to 16.2% on the high end for fixed rates.
+Variable rates typically start around 5.6-16.5% and fluctuate over the term of the loan.

 What is the average student loan refinance rate?